commandops/commandops.github.io/posts/survivors-script.md

 For it to work you need the following:

-- A side named Survivors should be neutral to enemy, friendly to player side.
+- A side named Survivors should be neutral to enemy, friendly to player side, although having it be neutral to the player side may add some fun to it as then I think you would have to actually search for/detect the unit first.
 Name is configurable.
 - an Event to load the main script
 	- Trigger is scen loaded
 	- Action is lua with the main script